pourzand/conceptalbum/README.md

 ### TODO:

+- [ ] Add code to switch to flash if pro is exhausted.
+In addition, if pro enabled, only display 2 results while in free version. if flash, display 3

+- [ ] custom image uploading for new share menu

+- [ ] add cleaning for "feat." with no parentheses or just "featuring"

+- [ ] add some real estate for ads in share menu? consider how for mobile users?

+- [ ] clean up landing page ui

+DONE:

 - [x] expanded share menu

 - [x] Implement Substring Matching, copy threshold increases incremently based on length of song name

-- [ ] Add code to switch to flash if pro is exhausted.
-In addition, if pro enabled, only display 2 results while in free version. if flash, display 3

 - [x] dotenv implementaion for client id/secret and google api token

 - [x] logo & name  to be finalized

-- [ ] custom image uploading for new share menu

-- [ ] add cleaning for "feat." with no parentheses or just "featuring"